-For those of us who have found a path that has lead to remission of symptoms and moving foward with life, we want to shout it from the mountains, recruit all other IBDers to our way of life, and poo-poo (no pun intended, really) those who don't agree with or advocate our treatment.
+For those of us who have found a path that has lead to remission of symptoms and moving forward with life, we want to shout it from the mountains, recruit all other IBDers to our way of life, and poo-poo (no pun intended, really) those who don't agree with or advocate our treatment.

 I feel this way often.
 And I especially felt this while sitting in a CCFA two-hour seminar this past week with a physician's assistant and dietician discussion "Nurition and IBD."
 I was horrified as I listened to them tell the audience of about 40 people to eat Wonder Bread and Townhouse crackers and processed cheese.
 This was while the audience snacked on cookies, jelly-filled pastries, and chocolate.

 As a natural chef of three years and a current student of nutrition, I was truly horrified about what was being suggested as a diet for IBD.
 As a person who has had UC since my teens, who had eaten the recommended bland, SAD, simple carbohydrate, sugar-laden diet that was being advocated, I just wanted to shout out, "Stop Don't listen.
 This advice and way of eating ultimately won't help you."

 I did ask a few questions, I even ventured to share that I had been eating according to the Specific Carbohydrate Diet as well as dairy-free for nearly three years, and in that time I've gotten off all UC medications and now lead a more full and active life.
 Sadly, my opinion wasn't welcome.
 I was told that my way of eating hadn't been studied enough to know if it really could help those with IBD or not.